xrettle/WFGY/core/README.md

 <a id="tb"></a>
 ### 🏆 Terminal-Bench (TB) — experiment in progress

-> This section is **work in progress**.
+> This section is work in progress.
 Terminal-Bench is one of several external exams we are exploring for WFGY Core 2.0.
 The primary purpose of this page is to document the engine itself; TB is an optional testbed.

 **Current status**